HISPlayer/UnityAndroid-SDK/hisplayer-api.md

     <td>Number of tracks of the playback.</td>
   </tr>
 </table>

-#### protected virtual void EventEndOfContent(HISPlayerCaptionElement subtitlesInfo)
-Override this method to add custom logic when **HISPlayerEvent.HISPlayerEvent.HISPlayer_EVENT_END_OF_CONTENT** is triggered.
-This event occurs whenever an internal playlist reaches the end of the list.

 ### Non-virtual functions
 These functions can’t be overridden and they can be used only inside the inherited script.
 If it’s needed to use some of these functions into the Unity scene, for example with buttons, it is needed to create a public function which connects the button with the API.